 Our team of experts understand that having any vascular condition is very frightening and frustrating.
 Your doctor will talk with you and family members about your concerns and to learn more about your lifestyle, personality, work habits, medical history, and overall health.
 We also team up with your primary care physician or other specialists to understand the types of medications, symptoms and treatments you’ve had throughout the years to distinguish a proper treatment plan.
 We will monitor your progress and symptoms, as well as short and long term affects from any vascular event.
 Your physician may order outpatient neurorehabilitative therapy to help recover from some of the effects of your vascular event.
 They will also order follow-up testing to monitor progress and/or prohibit the chances of having a future event.

-At NCD, you will receive personalized memory care from a team led by fellowship-trained neurologists who specialize in memory disorders and many other specialists who collaborate to give you the best care possible.
-Your memory care team may include:
+At NCD, you will receive personalized care from a team led by fellowship-trained neurologists who specialize in stroke/vascular and many other specialists who collaborate to give you the best care possible.
+Your stroke/vascular care team may include: